Estimating within-cluster and between-cluster spillover effects in randomized saturation designs: Causal estimands of interest

 \section{Causal estimands of interest}

 In this section, we formally define the causal estimands under the potential outcome framework.
-Following our comment earlier, we will focus on the canonical choice of $(S_i, H_i)$ that appears in~\eqref{eqn::Si_example}~and~\eqref{eqn::Hi_example}, and thus $(A_i, S_i, H_i) \in \{0,1\}^3$.
+Following our comment earlier, we will focus on the binary choice of $(S_i, H_i)$ that appears in~\eqref{eqn::Si_example}~and~\eqref{eqn::Hi_example}, and thus $(A_i, S_i, H_i) \in \{0,1\}^3$.